0kam/vodet/README.md

 ### Utility functions
 After running detection, you can plot detected results along time.
-First, you should prepare a dataframe with `image` and `date` column that contains file name and shooting date of each image.
+First, you should prepare a data frame with the `image` and `date` column that contains the file name and shooting date of each image.
 You can generate this automatically by using `vodet.utils.exif_date()` like below.
 ```python
 # Assume that the "source/" directory contains the original images with EXIF meta data.
 from vodet.utils import date_df = exif_date("source/")